QUALINET/databases/_posts/2020-01-01-mmspg_3d_video_quality_assessment_database.md

   files http://ltslinux18.epfl.ch/~goldmann/3dvqa/MosCi.zip'
 author: EPFL
 categories:
-- Video
+- video
 citation: If you use this database in your research we kindly ask you to reference this website and the paper below [GDE10].
-contact_email: null
 contact_name: Lutz Goldmann (lutz.goldmann@epfl.ch)
 database: MMSPG 3D Video Quality Assessment Database
+deprecated: false
 excerpt: ''
 external_link: http://mmspl.epfl.ch/page38842.html
-hrc: 5.0
+hrc: 5
 license: "Permission is hereby granted, without written agreement and without license\
   \ or royalty fees, to use, copy, modify, and distribute the data provided and its\
   \ documentation for research purpose only.
 The data provided may not be commercially\